Yuli Gurriel Player Props: Marlins vs. Rockies

 Yuli Gurriel At The Plate

-- Gurriel is batting .263 with three doubles, three home runs and six walks.
+- Gurriel is batting .291 with three doubles, a triple, three home runs and six walks.

-- In seven of 27 games this season, he has scored, including multiple runs once.
+- In eight games this year (28.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.